 We suggest that you run non-discrimination tests three times during your policy year to avoid any issues with the IRS:

-If you have concerns about failing these tests throughout the policy year, you should check with your tax expert and/or legal counsel to determine which of the options below is best for you and then reach out to our team so we can help make changes to your benefits.
+If you have concerns about failing these tests throughout the policy year, you should check with your tax expert and/or legal counsel to determine which of the options below is best for you.
+Then reach out to our team so we can help make changes to your benefits.
 Here’s what we may recommend:

 If key employees account for greater than 25% of the total annual benefit amount, you are likely to fail the key employee concentration test at the end of your policy year